 - the evaluation of scientific production, i.e. the award of research bonuses.

 CEREFIGE Research Laboratory

-ICN research activity is coordinated in close cooperation with the CEREFIGE, the Lorraine region’s research laboratory for management, of which the ICN Business School is a founding member.
+ICN research activity is coordinated in close cooperation with the CEREFIGE, the Grand Est region’s research laboratory for management, of which ICN Business School is a founding member.
 The CEREFIGE, has since 2007 brought together researchers in management from the University of Nancy 2, the Université Paul Verlaine, Metz (which both merged into the University of Lorraine in 2012) and the ICN Business School.
-Joining forces with the CEREFIGE laboratory has brought considerable advantages to the ICN, by way of:
+Joining forces with the CEREFIGE laboratory has brought considerable advantages to ICN, by way of:

 - networking, to find partners for research projects,

 - financial support for conference participation and translation of publications, and

 - assessment and assurance of research quality, via the CEREFIGE working paper process.